rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.md

 **Cons**

-- Configuring VSCode for python development can have a moderate learning curve for newcomers.
+- Configuring VSCode for Python development can have a moderate learning curve for newcomers.
 - Some features, like context-aware intellisense and type-inference, are simply more polished and powerful in PyCharm